-Growth-feedback induced oscillations
+Growth-feedback-induced oscillations

-As demonstrated by the light green and yellow slices of the pie chart in Fig. 2 σ , a considerable portion (17%) of the circuit failures are caused by growth-feedback-induced oscillations.
-Growth feedback perturbations can easily change the system from the adaptive domain to the oscillation domain in these cases.
+As demonstrated by the light green and yellow slices of the pie chart in Figure 2, a considerable portion (17%) of the circuit failures are caused by growth-feedback-induced oscillations.
+Growth-feedback perturbations can easily change the system from the adaptive domain to the oscillation domain in these cases.
 Our program classifies oscillation-mediated failures into two categories: continuous (type-III) and discontinuous failures (type-IV).
-Type-III failures are the results of either (i) a gradual increase in the oscillation amplitude, or (ii) a gradual increase in the transient lifetime of damped oscillations.
+Type-III failures are the results of either (1) a gradual increase in the oscillation amplitude or (2) a gradual increase in the transient lifetime of damped oscillations.
 In the first case, an isolated circuit has already exhibited oscillations with small amplitudes in its gene concentrations with relatively weak growth feedback.
-As the feedback is strengthened with a larger value of k_g , the oscillations are intensified with a larger amplitude, leading to a circuit failure.
-In the second case, there is damped oscillation for small k_g with a relatively short transient time before approaching an equilibrium.
-After strengthening the growth feedback, the damping weakens and the oscillation's amplitude cannot be reduced to the threshold within the time limit, as exemplified in Fig. 2(c) \simes .
+As the feedback is strengthened with a larger value of $k_g$ , the oscillations are intensified with a larger amplitude, leading to a circuit failure.
+In the second case, there is damped oscillation for small $k_g$ with a relatively short transient time before approaching an equilibrium.
+After strengthening the growth feedback, the damping weakens and the oscillation's amplitude cannot be reduced to the threshold within the time limit, as exemplified in Figure 2c.

 The second category of growth-feedback-induced oscillation is type-IV, where oscillations emerge suddenly as the growth-feedback strength increases through a critical point.
 The sudden emergence of oscillations can be caused by a bifurcation or a transition into a basin of a limit-cycle attractor.
-A random sampling of the type-IV failure cases reveals that most of them are caused by either a saddle-node bifurcation of cycles (Strogatz, 2018 $\overset{\frown}{}$) or an infinite-period bifurcation (Stro- gatz, 2018).
+A random sampling of the type-IV failure cases reveals that most of them are caused by either a saddle-node bifurcation of cycles (Strogatz, 2018) or an infinite-period bifurcation (Strogatz, 2018).
 In the former case, a pair of stable and unstable limit cycles suddenly emerge together.
-In the latter case, when observed from the opposite direction (i.e., with a decreasing k_g crossing the threshold), the oscillation in the system spends a longer and longer time around a node on the limit cycle.
+In the latter case, when observed from the opposite direction (i.e., with a decreasing $k_g$ crossing the threshold), the oscillation in the system spends a longer and longer time around a node on the limit cycle.
 This node finally becomes a stable fixed point at the bifurcation point, and the oscillation period approaches infinity.
-One example of type-IV oscillation-mediated failures caused by an infinite-period bifurcation is shown in Fig. 2(d) $\overset{\frown}{\Box}$.
-In our simulations, most of the cases where there are saddle-node bifurcations of cycles are categorized as type-III failures because, prior to the bifurcation point, the system can be oscillating near the ghost (Strogatz, 2018^C) cycle for a long time exceeding the criterion for relaxation time, though that ghost cycle is not an attractor but only a transient in the system.
+One example of type-IV oscillation-mediated failures caused by an infinite-period bifurcation is shown in Figure 2d.
+In our simulations, most of the cases where there are saddle-node bifurcations of cycles are categorized as type-III failures because, prior to the bifurcation point, the system can be oscillating near the ghost cycle (Strogatz, 2018) for a long time exceeding the criterion for relaxation